 Lee knows how important it is for parents to be involved in their children’s education and makes every effort to keep them in the loop.
 Claremore families struggle with high poverty, addiction and other trauma, and Lee is known to go to great lengths to help children in difficult situations.
 She arranged with Rogers County Youth Services to bring programs into the school for students facing social and economic challenges.
 A former basketball player, Lee brings leadership skills and a team mentality to her role: When she sees a problem, she seeks out the resources needed and brings people together to fix it.

 Lee earned a bachelor’s in 2014 from Northeastern State University and is pursuing a master’s degree in administration.

 "I define success as growth.
-Everyone can grow and be successful.
-It can be personal growth, academic growth, or professional growth...." (read more)
+Everyone can grow and be..." (read more)

 KOKI-TV | FOX | Nov 26, 2019 | Oklahoma City, OK

 KGGF-AM | Nov 26, 2019 | Coffeyville, Kansas

 KTUL-TV | ABC | Nov 26, 2019 | Tulsa, OK

 KJRH-TV | NBC | Nov 26, 2019 | Tulsa, OK

 The Claremore Daily Progress | Nov 26, 2019 | Claremore, OK